 The spring festival of Unleavened Bread (Friday Evening, March 30, 2018 - Friday April 6, 2018) is an exciting time in our fellowship.
 It's our tradition to have a meeting every day of the festival.
 Call or email us if you would like to attend any of those meetings - email@example.com.

-Shavuot is Sunday, May 20, 2016 (begins the evening before).
+Shavuot is Sunday, May 20, 2018 (begins the evening before).
 Our fellowship is hosting a Shavuot Campout.
-Check back for details
+See above.

 The focus of the weekend will be to enjoy the company of like-minded individuals who share the desire to see the return of Messiah Yeshua just a the first century believers did as they shared this festival together nearly 2000 years ago.
 The weekend will include teachings on both Sabbath and Sunday, as well as a number of topical "midrash" Bible Studies.
 There will be activities and games for children and adults, as well as thought provoking activities.
 Click Here for more information.